arthur-e/swc-workshop/sql-intro-ecology/Databases-and-SQL.md

     SELECT * FROM surveys
      WHERE (year >= 2000) AND (species_id IN ('DM', 'DO', 'DS'));

+**In this case, because all the species IDs start with the same letter, we can also filter by partial matches using the wildcard character.**
+When we use partial matching, we have to use the `LIKE` keyword.

+    SELECT * FROM surveys
+     WHERE (year >= 2000) AND (species_id LIKE 'D%');

 **As we begin to build more complex queries, it's best to...**

 - Start with something simple;